Child Care Center and School Age Program Regulations for Licensure

 2.All volunteers work under the supervision of the classroom Teacher and Program Leadership and do not engage in any disciplinary action with a child.

 3.Programs maintain onsite emergency contact information for each volunteer.

-1.Visitors/observers are not considered volunteers and are not required to be cleared and approved in accordance with the Department's policies on Criminal Records Checks and Clearance of Agency Activity checks.
+1.Visitors/observers are not considered volunteers and are not required to be cleared and approved in accordance with the Department's policies on Comprehensive Background Checks

 2.Visitors/observers are always under the direct supervision of staff, are never left alone with and are never responsible for the supervision of children.

-a.The Child Care Administrator is responsible for the operation of the child care program to ensure compliance with these Regulations.
+a.The Administrator is responsible for the operation of the child care and/or School Age program to ensure compliance with these Regulations.

-b.A person who meets all the qualifications in one (1) of the following options may assume the role of Child Care Administrator:
+b.A person who meets all the qualifications in one (1) of the following options may assume the role of Administrator:

 (1)Option 1: In conjunction with a full-time Education Coordinator, the program Administrator must have a High School diploma, and one (1) year of professional experience in administration and/or business management, and one (1) year of experience working in a licensed/approved early childhood program.